Greenville Eight: Protest

 On July 16, 1960, eight African American students, seven in high school and one in college, entered the whites-only branch of the public library.
+The students included Jesse Jackson, Dorris Wright, Hattie Smith Wright, Elaine Means, Willie Joe Wright, Benjamin Downs, Margaree Seawright Crosby, and Joan Mattison Daniel.
 The eight students silently browsed the shelves and sat down to read.
 Several white patrons in the library left upon seeing the student protesters.
 A librarian immediately instructed the students to leave, but when they refused, he called the police.
 The sit-in lasted approximately 40 minutes before the police arrived and arrested all eight protesters.
 Donald J. Sampson, the first African-American lawyer in Greenville, arrived after the students had been in jail for approximately fifteen minutes, and the court released the students on a $30 bond.
 They were each charged with "disorderly conduct".